 — AmericanHorrorStory (@AHSFX) August 8, 2018

 Filming began around June 16, according to Murphy.
 It seems as if the show is following a similiar timeline to last year’s Cult, which also began production in June.

 Yes!
 Fans had reckoned season 8 could be the Murder House/Coven link Murphy has hinted at previously and now the creator has confirmed it.
 On Twitter, he wrote: “The Coven/Murder House AHS crossover season won’t be happening next year…because it’s happening THIS YEAR.
 AHS #8 WITCHES RULE THIS SEPTEMBER.”

 Plans for the crossover will bring together characters from Murder House – which followed the Langdon family who had moved to LA, only to discover they’d bought a haunted house – and the New Orleans witches from Coven.
 Any further details are currently unknown.

 Who’ll be in it?

-Sarah Paulson will definitely feature.
-She’s appeared on every series of the show so far, and she confirmed her return for season 8 in a recent interview.
+Paulson has appeared on every series of the show so far, and she previously confirmed her return for season 8 in a recent interview.
 “I have found a home, in the sense that I work for a person who sees me completely, knows my strengths and weaknesses, knows how to push me and keeps throwing me the ball,” she told Adweek of her future on AHS.

 She continued: “Why would you leave something that works?
 This idea of jumping off one thing just to be available in case something great comes by, that’s like leaving your wonderful mate because you think maybe someone more interesting is out there.”

-So far, no other cast members have been confirmed, so it remains to be seen if series regular Evan Peters will come back, or whether the likes of Lady Gaga, Jessica Lange or Angela Bassett will make a comeback to the show after some seasons away.
+It remains to be seen whether the likes of Lady Gaga, Jessica Lange or Angela Bassett will make a comeback to the show after some seasons away.